 Molecular motors & microtubules

-Teams of motor proteins perform diverse tasks such as carrying cargo enormous distances and coordinating mitosis.
-These motors behave quite randomly as individuals yet unite harmoniously enough for cells to rely on.
+Cells rely on teams of motor proteins to perform critical tasks such as carrying cargo enormous distances and coordinating mitosis.
+These motors behave quite randomly as individuals yet unite harmoniously.

-How does the randomness of individual motors affect their ability to function as a team?
+A central theme of my research pursues the question: how does the randomness of individual motors affect their ability to function collectively?

 CE Miles, SD Lawley, JP Keener